 Lots of people think email marketing might not be right for them, but there’s a reason so many successful businesses out there invest in it year in, year out.
 The average ROI for email marketing in the UK is £35 for every £1 spent**; it is genuinely profitable while also having huge potential for converting new business.
 In fact, you are 6 times more likely to get a click-through from an email than a tweet***.

 It’s clear that opportunities for delivering sales via email marketing are there for the taking but only if you put the work in and get your content up to scratch.
+You need to develop a clear Email Marketing Content strategy in order to stand out.
 From that first enticing subject line, to the motivating call to action in the body of your email, and finally to your website, blogs, social media accounts and LinkedIn page…your content is everything.

 We’ll leave you with this final thought; email marketing is disruptive.
 The people you are writing to have not asked for a sales pitch.
 Respect their time and commit to building a relationship slowly; the more that new prospects get to you know you, your business, what you stand for and what you can provide, the more likely they are to purchase from you.

 Interested to know more?
-Just drop us a line at soVision IT, and we’ll happily get back to you with some ideas on how email marketing could deliver for you.
+Just drop us a line at soVision IT, and one of our Email Marketing Content Writing experts will happily get back to you with some ideas on how email marketing could deliver for you.